colinta/Mechy/README.md

 ###### Password

 This is only for passwords, and for that reason it requires *two* presses of the key to activate, so a password isn't sent by accidental activation.
-For keyboard chords like `CMD+SHIFT+4` you can use KeyPress (`LGUI(LSFT('4'))`), and for macros that don't require this security you can use `SendString`.
+For macros that don't require this security you can use `SendString`, or submit a PR adding an option to disable this.

-You should not include a newline in these macros/passwords, it will be added automatically unless the Shift key is held.
+You should not include a newline in these macros/passwords, it will be added automatically *unless the Shift key is held*.

 ```cpp
 #include <Mechy/Password.h>